Keep Medicaid and SSI

 Special Needs Trusts Can Be Used as an Estate Planning Tool

-Being a trust, the Special Needs Trust provides additional benefits, including keeping the money in blood-related family, protecting money from a divorce, and saving on estate taxes.
+Being a trust, the Special Needs Trust provides additional benefits, including keeping the money in the blood-related family, protecting money from a divorce, and saving on estate taxes.
 For that reason, a Special Needs Trust is a preferred way of leaving an inheritance to a disabled child – the last thing you want is for the child to loose government benefits.

 Special Needs Trust Provides Protection from Creditors